1-Sentence-Summary: I Thought It Was Just Me (But It Isn’t) helps you understand and better manage the complicated and painful feeling of shame.

 As a classic read-it-when-y0u-need-it example, I chose this summary because I figured it would help me with my current situation.
 It did.
 However, I bet there are plenty more insights from all the interviews Brené conducted in the book.
-If you struggle with shame a lot and often lack self-esteem, I recommend you take the time to check out this book in detail.
+If you struggle with shame a lot and often lack self-esteem, I recommend you take the time to check out I Thought It Was Just Me (But It Isn’t) in detail.

 What else can you learn from the blinks?

 - What shame looked like for two of Brené’s study participants

 - Why two-sided empathy is at the core of solving shame

 - What you can learn from a protracted cold about shame

 - How our relationships help combat shame most effectively

 - Why TV and the media ruin everyone’s day and what we can do to deal with it